What Is a DNS Leak and Why It Ruins Your VPN

 When your DNS queries leak to your ISP's resolver, your ISP gets a timestamped list of every domain you've looked up.
 Not the full URLs — just the domains.
 But that's enough to know you visited a medical information site, a job board, a political news outlet, or an adult site.
 The domain alone tells a story.

-Wait — this matters.
-The IP address on your traffic is hidden by the VPN.
+But here's the real problem: the IP address on your traffic is hidden by the VPN.
 But DNS leaks mean your browsing profile is fully visible anyway, just through a different channel.
 You've encrypted your front door and left the back window open.

 How to Test for a DNS Leak